About

 I am a writer, theatre artist, and audio producer in the Mountain South.

 My freelance work has appeared in the BBC, NPR, Belt Magazine, and Scalawag Magazine, among others.
 I am a recipient of the Kristi Havens Memorial Fellowship for a residency at the Sundress Academy of the Arts in Oak Ridge, Tennessee.
 I have also produced radio stories on folk arts with Inside Appalachia, a project of West Virginia Public Broadcasting.
+I was also proud to work with the Black in Appalachia project as a production assistant on a documentary project concerning Knoxville artist Beauford Delaney.

 I’ve been writing for the stage since college, which might be why I like radio so much.
 Plays I’ve written have appeared onstage courtesy of the Bard College Gravitas Festival, Tiger Lily Theatre, Tennessee Playwrights Studio, and Cattywampus Puppet Council.
 In 2020, I was selected to participate in the Tennessee Playwrights Studio Fellowship, where I workshopped a full-length play.